antzGames/Jolt-libGDX-vs-Godot/README.md

 ### This repo contains a libGDX project and Godot 4.5.beta1 compiled Windows binaries, and WASM single thread web build.

-The Godot binaries are in the `Godot_Export` directory.
+The Godot windows binaries are in the `Godot_Export` directory.
 Run `JoltTests.exe` from the command line so you can get the reports.

 To run the Godot HTML build, go into the `Godot_Export\HTML` directory and run `server.bat` from the command line.